HenryPenton/telegram-moviebot/README.md

 Running /moviepoll will return you all of the movies you set previously using the setmovie command, but in the format of a poll.

+## removie

+Running /removie _movieid_ where movieid is the id returned by getmovies will remove that movie from the selection

+## removies

+Running /removies will wipe the entire movie selection